sabinpark/ECE281_Lab1/README.md

 NET "A(1)" LOC = "H18"; # Type = INPUT, Sch name = SW1
 NET "A(0)" LOC = "G18"; # Type = INPUT, Sch name = SW0
 ```
 Another important part I realized was that the MSB is represented as A(7) and the LSB is A(0).
-I originally had it backwards, and thus, the results were all flippsed.
+I originally had it backwards, and thus, the results were all flipped.
 After changing the code so that A(7) shows the MSB (the farthest left bit), everything worked perfectly.

 After implementing the vhdl file with the ucf file, I was able to create a project and test out the 8-bit conversion successfully.